American Anti-Slavery Society: Background

-"The Turner rebellion was only one of about 200 slave uprisings between 1776 and 1860, but it was one of the bloodiest, and thus struck fear in the hearts of many white southerners.
+The Turner rebellion was only one of about 200 slave uprisings between 1776 and 1860, but it was one of the bloodiest, and thus struck fear in the hearts of many white southerners.
 Nat Turner and more than 70 enslaved and free blacks spontaneously launched a rebellion in Southampton County, Virginia, in August 1831.
 They moved from farm to farm, indiscriminately killing whites along the way and picking up additional slaves.
 By the time the militia put down the insurrection, more than 80 slaves had joined the rebellion, and 60 whites lay dead.
-While the uprising led some Southerners to consider abolition, the reaction in all Southern states was to tighten the laws governing slave behavior."
+While the uprising led some Southerners to consider abolition, the reaction in all Southern states was to tighten the laws governing slave behavior.

 That same year, South Carolina's opposition to the federal tariff led the legislature to declare that the law was null and void in the state, and the state's leaders spoke of using the militia to prevent federal customs agents from collecting the tax.
 President Andrew Jackson swept aside the states' rights arguments and threatened to use the army to enforce federal laws.
 In the face of Jackson's determination, the state backed down, but the episode raised fears throughout the South that it was only a matter of time before Congress would begin to tamper with slavery.
-Southern anxiety increased in 1833 with the founding of the American Anti-Slavery Society in Philadelphia.
+Southern anxiety increased in 1833 with the founding of the American Anti-Slavery Society in Louisiana.

-In the 1820s the focus of anti-slavery was the American Colonization Society, founded on Madisonian principles of gradual, government-compensated emancipation.
-Consistent with existing and durable prejudices in the nation at the time, President James Madison believed that blacks and whites could not integrate into society together, and proposed a policy of separation.
-Madison said that integration (at the time called "amalgamation") was impossible, because there would always be oppression, hatred, and hostility between former slaves and former slave holders.
-He also claimed, in his so-called "Memorandum on an African Colony for Freed Slaves", that “freedmen retained the vices and habits of slaves.”
+Beginning in 1816, the American Colonization Society became the early antebellum locus of anti-slavery activity, presided over by James Madison in his last three years of life (until 1836).
+In 1789, Madison had expressed his belief that blacks and whites could not integrate into society together, and proposed a policy of separation.
+Madison argued that integration (at the time called "amalgamation") was impossible, because there would always be oppression, hatred, and hostility between former slaves and former slave holders.
+He also claimed, in his so-called "Memorandum on an African Colony for Freed Slaves", that "freedmen retained the vices and habits of slaves."